celummis/AtomicFlex/README.md

 If you like semantic CSS, then this framework is not for you.

 I developed this CSS framework because I wanted one CSS file that would enable me to quickly prototype a UI design in code.
+Then I discovered how easy it is to build any component with interchangable CSS.
+You can look at this as the lego approach to CSS.